amboar/amboar.github.io/_posts/2018-08-19-hostboot-architecture.md

 ---
+title: General Architecture of Hostboot
 author: Andrew
 ---

-## General Architecture of Hostboot

-2018-08-19

 [Hostboot](https://github.com/open-power/hostboot) is split into several parts, in terms of the artefacts generated and their roles.